cclauss/beavr-bot/README.md

 Key features:
 - **VR teleoperation out-of-the-box** – Stream low-latency control and visual feedback through Meta Quest 3 (and any OculusVR supported device) while recording synchronized proprioceptive, visual, and action data.
 - **Multi-embodiment support** – Ships with drivers and URDF assets for the RX-1 full-size humanoid and an xArm + LeapHand dexterous work-cell.
-The modular hardware abstraction layer lets you drop-in new robots with a single interface file.
+The modular hardware abstraction layer lets you drop in new robots with a single interface file.
 - **Simulation parity** – Mirror every real-world session in MuJoCo or Isaac Gym for rapid domain-randomized policy training or sim-to-real transfer.
 - **Dexterous demonstration collection** – Capture single-hand, bi-manual, or whole-body demonstrations for manipulation, assembly, or locomotion tasks—no motion-capture stage required.
 - **Budget-friendly extensibility** – Works on commodity PCs and laptops with accessible robotics hardware.

 ### Why use BeaVR?
 - **Accessible** – No proprietary hardware or licenses; every component is student-budget friendly and permissively BSD-3-licensed.
-- **Modular & maintainable** – Clean and performant python and ROS modules.
+- **Modular & maintainable** – Clean and performant Python and ROS modules.
-- **LeRobot formatted data** – Standarizing data collection for shared robotics projects.
+- **LeRobot formatted data** – Standardizing data collection for shared robotics projects.
 - **Community-driven** – Contributions already include UR-series arms, quadrupeds, and tactile grippers; PRs with new morphologies are welcome.

 ## Quick Start